-If you don’t know what to talk about on your blog, with this tool introducing the topic you are going to talk about, it gives you ideas and titles for your content.
-In English.
+If you don’t know what to talk about on your blog, this tool introducing the topic you are going to talk about it gives you ideas and titles for your content in English.

-Enter the main keyword and it will give you ideas on questions and phrases that respond to search intentions to be able to create your titles and subtitles.
+Enter the main keyword, and it will give you ideas on questions and phrases that respond to search intentions to create your titles and subtitles.

 Much more than a tool: the Google search engine.
 We will look for the main keyword that we are going to use in the post, and we will look at: